Large-scale Morphology of the Optical F-corona from a Total Solar Eclipse Observation During the Artemis II Lunar Flyby: Data Reduction

 \subsection{Image Preparation and Astrometric Registration}

-The image \texttt{art002e009301} was converted into a three-plane FITS representation while preserving the original pixel sampling of the released RGB product.
-Because the Moon completely occults the solar disk in this observation, the effective inner boundary for the analysis of diffuse emission is defined by the apparent lunar limb rather than by an instrumental occulter.
-The large apparent lunar diameter of $16.9^{\circ}$, calculated using \texttt{JPL Horizons} \citep{Giorgini1996}, naturally suppresses direct photospheric emission over a substantial angular range around the Sun, while the stellar field outside the lunar limb provides the astrometric reference points required to solve for the wide-field image geometry.
+Image \texttt{art002e009301} was converted into a three-plane FITS format while preserving the original pixel sampling of the RGB product.
+Since the Moon completely occults the solar disk in this observation, the effective inner boundary for the diffuse emission analysis is defined by the apparent lunar limb rather than by an instrumental occulter.
+The large apparent lunar diameter of $16.9^{\circ}$, which was calculated using \texttt{JPL Horizons} \citep{Giorgini1996}, naturally suppresses direct photospheric emission over a substantial angular range around the Sun.

-An astrometric solution was derived using \texttt{Astrometry.net} \citep{Lang2010}, which uses the detected field stars to recover a world coordinate system (WCS) for the image.
-The resulting WCS solution is shown in Figure~\ref{original} (bottom) and yields an effective field of view (FoV) of approximately $51^{\circ}\times33^{\circ}$, consistent with the values summarized in Table~\ref{tab:artemis_image_context}.
-Owing to optical distortion in the camera system, the pixel scale varies across the FoV, ranging from $20\arcsec$ at the edge of the field to $25\arcsec$ near its center.
-This variation leads to position-dependent surface brightness sensitivity and was corrected for when deriving the spatial structure of the diffuse emission from the image.
+The stellar field outside the lunar limb provides the astrometric reference points required to resolve the wide-field image geometry.
+An astrometric solution was derived using \texttt{Astrometry.net} \citep{Lang2010}, which uses detected field stars to recover a world coordinate system (WCS) for the image.
+The result is displayed in Figure~\ref{original} (bottom) and yields an effective field of view (FoV) of approximately $51^{\circ}\times33^{\circ}$, consistent with the values summarized in Table~\ref{tab:artemis_image_context}.
+The pixel scale varies from $20\arcsec$ at the edge of the FoV to $25\arcsec$ near its center due to optical distortion in the camera system.

 The image analyzed in this work is a processed JPEG product generated by a consumer camera.
 Such images typically undergo standard in-camera corrections for instrumental effects such as large-scale vignetting.
 However, JPEG images have previously been used in astronomical image-based morphological or structural analyses when absolute radiometric calibration is not required, particularly in citizen-science projects \citep{Lintott2008, Krista2015}.
 Furthermore, residual large-scale sensitivity variations that may not be fully removed by standard processing are expected to be absorbed within the empirical calibration using field stars described in Section \ref{subsec:starcal}.